Tony Sharpe: Personal life

 Sharpe is married to former sprinter Colene Taffe, they have three children, Mitchell Sharpe, Taylor Sharpe & Sommer Sharpe.

-Additional
+Doping

 Sharpe trained with the Scarborough Optimist Track Club.
 Club coach Charlie Francis, working with Dr. George Astaphan, supplied performance-enhancing drugs to Ben Johnson, Desai Williams, Tony Sharpe, Angella Taylor-Issajenko, Mark McKoy and others.
 After Sharpe testified at the 1989 Dubin inquiry, and admitted to steroid use, he was subsequently suspended from eligibility for federal funding.

-Sharpe was reinstated in 2012, allowed him to coach at the national team and Olympic levels.
+During the inquiry, Sharpe admitted to using steroids since he was a student on the Clemson Tigers track and field team.
+His ban from federal funding was lifted in 2012, allowed him to coach at the national team and Olympic levels.